Stock market today: Asian shares are mixed after Wall Street slips lower and bitcoin bounces higher

 BANGKOK (AP) — Shares were mixed in Asia on Thursday after a lackluster day on Wall Street, where selling of technology stocks pulled benchmarks lower.

-Tokyo’s Nikkei 225 index fell 0.7% to 38,953.49 after data showed factory output falling in January at the fastest pace since May 2020, although retail sales were stronger than expected.
+Tokyo’s Nikkei 225 index was down 0.1% at 39,166.19 after data showed factory output falling in January at the fastest pace since May 2020, although retail sales were stronger than expected.

-Hong Kong’s Hang Seng surged 0.9% to 16,684.19 and the Shanghai Composite index jumped 1.5% to 3,002.59.
-The smaller index in Shenzhen was up 2.5% after regulators released new measures to support markets including closer oversight of financial derivatives.
+Hong Kong’s Hang Seng added 0.4% to 16,604.18 and the Shanghai Composite index jumped 1.9% to 3,012.68.
+The smaller index in Shenzhen was up 3.4% after regulators released new measures to support markets including closer oversight of financial derivatives.

+But technology services company Baidu was down 6.9% after reporting its profit fell 48% in the October-December quarter due to higher spending as it strives to keep up with rivals in the artificial intelligence field.

 On Wednesday, the S&P 500 slipped 0.2%, to 5,069.76, continuing its quiet and listless run since setting a record last week.
 The Dow Jones Industrial Average dipped 0.1% to 38,949.02.
 The Nasdaq composite sank 0.5%, to 15,947.74, a day after pulling within 0.1% of its record set in 2021.